NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 - All external links should be `<a target="_blank" rel="noopener" href="[link]"></a>`

 ## Section Types
 There are only 3 types of sections allowed through our navigation style.
+- Clickable sections with children
-Clickable sections with children, without children, and non-clickable sections with children.
+- Clickable sections without children
+- Non-clickable sections with children.

 Non-clickable sections are typically used as a title header for their children, when the children grouping don't need a description (i.e. "Miscellanious").
 Clickable sections with children typically utilize the clickable section as a place to give an overview of the children.

 <img src="./images/sectionTypesExample.gif"/>

 ## Adding a new section
 To add a new section or child place it in the appropriate location.

-Clickable sections w/ children:
+### Clickable sections w/ children:
   * /sectionName/index.html #For the clickable section
   * /sectionName/childName.html #For each child

-Clickable sections w/o children:
+### Clickable sections w/o children:
   * /sectionName.html #For the clickable sectoin

-Non-clickable sections:
+### Non-clickable sections:
   * /sectionName/childName.html #For each child

 After adding a new section, modify the \_data/nav.yml file and add the section in its proper place.
 There should only be 3 navigation types as stated in [Navigation Types](#navigation-types).